Scouts-Victoria-Program/scouthack/css.md

 ---

 ## Attributes
-There are lots of attributes available, but let's look at a few common ones:
+There are lots of things we can do with CSS, but let's look at a few common ones:

 - text color
     - `color: #ffffcc;`